betaglot/plantabeta/docs/dev/Sequence.md

 ### Vue Component

-- Be able to toggle between GIF and PhraseStrip
+- Be able to toggle between GIF and FraseStrip
 - Modify framerate of GIF using Input Stepper
 - Change

 ## Comic Strip

-- PhraseStrip
+- FraseStrip
 - Numbering in top corner

 ## Labels